DKW2/league-analysis/README.md

 # league-analysis
+## Abstract
-Analyzes game data from the popular game, League of Legends
+  Analyzes game data from the popular game, League of Legends.
+Insert more abstract stuff here!